stefan-hoeck/idris2-tutorial/src/Tutorial/DPair.md

 In this section, we are going to look at an extended example based on our previous work on CSV parsers.
-We'd like to write a small command line program, where users can specify a schema for the CSV tables they'd like to parse and load into memory.
+We'd like to write a small command-line program, where users can specify a schema for the CSV tables they'd like to parse and load into memory.
 Before we begin, here is a REPL session running the final program, which you will complete in the exercises: